STJRush/butter/Daniel/README.md

 # Blinded
-Daniel's Project
+Daniel's Project <br>
-A motor-controlled, automatic blinds system for adjusting sunlight in a classroom with a pulley system and photo-sensors.
+A motor-controlled, automatic blinds system for adjusting ambient sunlight in a classroom with a pulley-based system and photo-sensors.